iacopoerpichini/AAGM/README.md

 + `function.py` file contains all the implementations of the two algorithm previously mentioned being analyzed and some comments about the complexity
 + `utils.py` file contains some known functions that have been introduced in class and/or taken from the internet

-Build the graph of provinces P using NetworkX based on COVID data and a Random graph R, for both creations are tested two algorithms and evaluate the performance (see the .pdf document).
+Firstly the graph of provinces P based on COVID data and a Random graph R are build using NetworkX,  two algorithms are tested for both creations and their performances are evaluated (see the .pdf document).

 <img src="https://github.com/iacopoerpichini/AAGM/blob/master/img/graph_P.png" height="400" width="400"> <img src="https://github.com/iacopoerpichini/AAGM/blob/master/img/graph_R.png" height="400" width="400">